Silvia Z. Mitchell

 Early Modern European history; early modern Spain; queenship, court, women and gender studies

-Silvia Z. Mitchell is associate professor in the Department of History at Purdue University.
-She specializes in early modern European history with a particular focus on the history of the Spanish Monarchy in the later seventeenth century (1665–1700) from national and international perspectives.
-Fascinated by queenship as a history of female political power and the influence of royal courts on political, cultural, and diplomatic history, Mitchell emphasizes the role of women of the royal House of Habsburg in shaping European international politics.
+I am a historian of early modern European history with a focus on the history of the Spanish Monarchy in the later seventeenth century (1665–1700) from national and international perspectives.
+I also study women of the royal House of Habsburg from political, cultural, and dynastic perspectives.
+I am fascinated by queenship as a history of female political power and the influence of royal courts on political, cultural, and diplomatic history.
+My goal is to place women as key agents of change in diplomatic, international, and national histories.